Dash-Industry-Forum/Guidelines-TimingModel/21-Timing.inc.md

 Three main factors differentiate them from [=static MPDs=]:

 1. The segments described in a [=dynamic MPD=] may become available over time, i.e. not all segments are available.

 1. Playback of a [=dynamic MPD=] is synchronized to a real time clock (with some amount of client-chosen time shift allowed).

 1. A [=dynamic MPD=] may change over time, with clients retrieving new snapshots of the [=MPD=] when the validity duration of the previous snapshot expires.

 [[!MPEGDASH]] 5.4.1 requires:
-* A dynamic MPD conforms to the MPD constraints not only at its moment of initial publishing but through the entire <dfn>MPD validity duration</dfn>, which is a period of `MPD@minimumUpdatePeriod` starting from the moment the MPD download is started by a client, unless overridden by [[#inband|in-band validity expiration signaling]].
+* A dynamic MPD conforms to the MPD constraints not only at its moment of initial publishing but through the entire <dfn>MPD validity duration</dfn>, which is a period of `MPD@minimumUpdatePeriod` starting from the moment the MPD download is started by a client, unless overridden by in-band validity expiration signaling.

 Advisement: The [=MPD validity duration=] starts when the MPD download is initiated by a client, which may be some time after it is generated/published!